The King Protea

 Grown as an ornamental plant in the garden as well as for its cut flowers which have long lasting characteristics and can be dried.

 Three main forms are available, the species which has a reddish flowers, the wonderful ‘King white'(see picture below) with brilliant white flowers as well as pink form.
 Although the flowers are large the King protea plant itself is not, reaching around 1m in height, although we have seen specimens around twice this size.

-Like all protea’s the King Protea requires a warm sunny position with a well drained soil is essential.
+Like all protea’s this species requires a warm sunny position with a well drained soil is essential.
 These are a spreading plant and will take well to pruning.

-- Grows well in all soils as well as drainage is good.
+- It grows well in all soils as well as drainage is good.